In this post I explain how to replace or upgrade memory (RAM) on a Dell Latitude D830 notebook.

-You can check the amount of installed memory in the BIOS setup menu.
-As you see, in my laptop I have 1024MB (or 1GB) memory installed.
+You can check the amount of installed RAM in the BIOS setup menu.
+As you see, in my Dell I have 1024MB (or 1GB).

 Dell Latitude D820/D830 can take up to 4GB memory total.
-You can install up to 2GB memory in each slot (there are two slots available).
+You can install up to 2GB module in each slot.

 Now the tricky part.

-Before you start, please turn off the laptop, unplug the AC power adapter and remove the battery.
+Before you start, please turn off the computer, unplug the AC power adapter and remove the battery.

 Lift up one side of the keyboard cover with a small flat head screwdriver.